sveltejs/kit/documentation/docs/40-best-practices/10-accessibility.md

 In traditional server-rendered applications, every navigation will reset focus to the top of the page.
 This ensures that people browsing the web with a keyboard or screen reader will start interacting with the page from the beginning.

 To simulate this behavior during client-side routing, SvelteKit focuses the `<body>` element after each navigation and [enhanced form submission](https://kit.svelte.dev/docs/form-actions#progressive-enhancement).
-There is an exception - if an element with the [`autofocus`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/autofocus) attribute is present, SvelteKit will focus that element instead.
+There is one exception - if an element with the [`autofocus`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/autofocus) attribute is present, SvelteKit will focus that element instead.
 Make sure to [consider the implications for assistive technology](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/autofocus#accessibility_considerations) when using that attribute.

 If you want to customize SvelteKit's focus management, you can use the `afterNavigate` hook: